gio961gio/Audio-Clustering-with-Python-and-Max-MSP/README.md

 # Audio-Clustering-with-Python-and-Max-MSP
-Clustering audio with Python and controlling it with Max MSP
+Clustering different audio tracks with Python and controlling it with Max MSP, leveraging the IMUBU system by IRCAM.